Credit Suisse admits wrongdoing in asset measure, to pay $90 million

 Kenneth Breen, an attorney at Paul Hastings who represents Bogli, said his client looks forward to moving on now that a settlement has been reached.

+Instead, the report said Credit Suisse reclassified it in such a way which helped bolster the financial performance of the private banking division.

+The SEC's case against the bank on Wednesday did not mention the Senate report, but the allegations in its complaint occurred during 2012-the same time frame outlined in the congressional investigation.

-(Reporting by Sarah N. Lynch; Editing by Alan Crosby and Jeffrey Benkoe)
+(Reporting by Sarah N. Lynch; Editing by Alan Crosby, Jeffrey Benkoe and Bernard Orr)